Posts Tagged ‘filing software’

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This article by Stephanie Calahan, of Calahan Solutions and a Paper Tiger Expert provides us with numerous tips to get organized and get our life in order.
 I’m sure this will give you a clue as to the caliber of life coaching that Stephanie provides her clients.
 These tips include paper filing systems, getting organized in every area of your life, financial management, and getting your health in order.
 Stephanie recognizes, as we do, that different people need different tools to help with their daily lives.
-She lists different paper filing systems below, including Paper Tiger Document Management Software and Filing System, which she recommends based on her clients’ needs and the way that they work.
+She lists different paper filing systems below, including Paper Tiger Filing System and Document Management Software, which she recommends based on her clients’ needs and the way that they work.
 She understands that every person is different and requires systems that work for them.

 Stephanie H Calahan - StephCalahan - Productivity and Organization Specialist with Calahan Solutions Inc